SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_466aeca2-e112-4ccc-a109-c6d85b91bbcf_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "SolarWinds Suspicious File Creation"

+    Detects SolarWinds process creating a file with a suspicious extension.
+The process solarwinds.businesslayerhost.exe created an unexpected file whose extension is ".exe", ".ps1", ".jpg", ".png" or ".dll".

+    - **Effort:** intermediate

+??? abstract "Suspicious Double Extension"

+    Detects suspicious use of an .exe extension after a non-executable file extension like .pdf.exe, a set of spaces or underlines to cloak the executable file in spearphishing campaigns

+    - **Effort:** elementary

 ??? abstract "Suspicious URI Used In A Lazarus Campaign"

     Detects suspicious requests to a specific URI, usually on an .asp page.
 The website is often compromised.

     - **Effort:** intermediate

+??? abstract "System Info Discovery"

+    System info discovery, attempt to detects basic command use to fingerprint a host

+    - **Effort:** master

+??? abstract "TOR Usage"

+    Detects TOR usage, based on the IP address and the destination port (filtered on NTP).
+TOR is short for The Onion Router, and it gets its name from how it works.
+TOR intercepts the network traffic from one or more apps on user’s computer, usually the user web browser, and shuffles it through a number of randomly-chosen computers before passing it on to its destination.
+This disguises user location, and makes it harder for servers to pick him/her out on repeat visits, or to tie together separate visits to different sites, this making tracking and surveillance more difficult.
+Before a network packet starts its journey, user’s computer chooses a random list of relays and repeatedly encrypts the data in multiple layers, like an onion.
+Each relay knows only enough to strip off the outermost layer of encryption, before passing what’s left on to the next relay in the list.

+    - **Effort:** master

 ??? abstract "Telegram Bot API Request"